 - Plan activities and provide care to children, facilitate their leisure and play enabling them to achieve their developmental outcomes.

 - May work under direct supervision or autonomously.

 - May have some supervisory responsibilities for volunteers and other workers.

 Part-time learners: 9-15 months

-This course consists of a combination of theory in a fortnightly online classroom and work placement.
-Learners who are not employed in the early childhood sector (working with children) will be required to complete 480 hours of work placement (or 360 hours if they already have a prior Certificate III qualification).
-Work placement is organised by Gowrie Victoria and supported by visits from a Gowrie Victoria Trainer.
+This course consists of a combination of theory in an fortnightly online classroom and a minimum of 240 hours of work placement.
+Training is supported by regular visits to the workplace by a qualified early childhood trainer.
 Learners will also be expected to attend face-to-face tutorial sessions every six weeks to support them through their studies.

 You will learn how to:

 - Work within a legal and ethical framework

 - Identify and respond to children and young people at risk